scerioli/Global-Preferences-Survey/ReproduceArticle.md

 #### GDP per capita

 From the [website of the World Bank](https://data.worldbank.org/indicator/), one can access the data about the GDP per capita on a certain set of years.
-We took the GDP per capita (constant 2010 US$), made an average of the data from 2003 until 2012 for all the available countries, and matched the names of the countries with the onces from the GPS dataset.
+We took the GDP per capita (constant 2010 US$), made an average of the data from 2003 until 2012 for all the available countries, and matched the names of the countries with the ones from the GPS dataset.

 #### Gender Equality Index